Different Types of Cleaning Procedures in Hotel Housekeeping

 What is the process involved in dusting?

-Avoid using old rags, which leave behind their own dust and lint.
+- Avoid using old rags, which leave behind their dust and lint.

 What are the cons or disadvantages of dusting?

-Dust, allergens, and other particles will be floating through Air when dusting with a dry cloth.
+- Dust, allergens, and other particles will float through the Air when dusting with a dry cloth.

-Never spray dusting solutions directly to the surface as it might create stain or stickiness.
+- Never spray dusting solutions directly to the surface as it might create stains or stickiness.

 What are the Equipment & agents required for dusting?